CDL-Quantum/CohortProject_2022/Week2_VQE/README.md

 | $E_{CCSD(T)}$ | -1.13727457 | -1.16340297 | -1.1723349  | -1.17379598 | -1.17422279 |
 | $E_{FCI}$     | -1.13727441 | -1.16340296 | -1.17233494 | -1.17379598 | -1.17422279 |

 The table above shows the energy (in unit of Hartree) of $H_2$ calculated using different methods and basis sets.
-We see that for a given basis, the more a method accounts for the electronic correlation, the closer it gets to the FCI value (note that for $H_2$ CISD gives the FCI value).
-While for a given method, increase the size of the basis lowers the energy calculated.
-Compared to the experimentally measured value of
-$E_{expt} = -1.17377$ $E_h$, all post-HF methods using the cc-pVQZ basis set are within chemical accuracy.
+We see that for a given basis, the more electronic correlation is accounted for by a method, the closer it gets to the FCI value (note that for $H_2$ CISD gives the FCI value).
+While for a given method, the larger the basis the lower the calculated energy.
+Note that all post-HF methods using the cc-pVQZ and cc-pV5Z basis sets are within 1 mHa to the  experimental value of $E_{expt} = -1.17377$ $E_h$.

 ## Task 2: Generating the qubit Hamiltonian